 Final Verdict on Microfiber Upholstery Fabric

-In the end, I decided to go for a medium denier microfiber that was soft and luxurious, while still giving a little bit of stretch.
+Ultimately, I decided to go for a medium denier microfiber that was soft and luxurious, while still giving a little bit of stretch.
 I carefully chose an upholsterer (thanks to a recommendation from the Kovi Fabrics team) who knew exactly how to tension the microfiber upholstery fabric correctly.

 The result has been breathtaking.
 I simply love my new reupholstered microfiber upholstery fabric sofa.
-My cat can stretch and extend her claws without me worrying that she will rake up the upholstery as the microfiber is resistant to hooking and pilling.
+My cat can stretch and extend her claws without me worrying that she will rake up the upholstery, as the microfiber is resistant to hooking and pilling.

 I was careful to choose a medium tone in the blue shades I wanted, and with quality workmanship from the upholsterer, the microfiber fabric has held up well to the first few months since my sofa was delivered.